One-loop corrections in Maxwell-metric-affine bumblebee gravity: Bumblebee model in Palatini approach

 where $\sqrt{-g}$ is the determinant of the metric $g_{\mu\nu}$, $\mathcal{L}_{M}(g_{\mu\nu},A_{\nu})$ is the Lagrangian involving all non-gravitational fields, in our case, the electromagnetic field, and $\xi$ is the constant characterizing the non-minimal coupling between the bumblebee field and geometry of space-time.
 Here we assume that the gravitational sector of (\ref{bumblebee}) is defined in the metric-affine approach in which the connection $\Gamma^{\mu}_{\nu\lambda}$ and metric $g_{\mu\nu}$ are independent dynamical fields {\it a priori}.

 Another ingredient is the bumblebee field $B_{\mu}$ introduced in order to break the Lorentz symmetry spontaneously \cite{KosGra}.
-We remark the presence of the non-minimal coupling between the bumblebee and the Ricci tensor (the second term in the r.h.s. of (\ref{bumblebee})) which will play an important role in the following.
-The potential $V(B^{\mu}B_{\mu}\mp b^2)$ is chosen in such a way that the bumblebee field $B_{\mu}$ acquires the non-zero expectation value (VEV) given by some vector whose presence introduces the privileged direction in the space-time, hence resulting in a spontaneous Lorentz symmetry breaking.
-Explicitly, we use the most natural form for this potential, that is, $V=\frac{\lambda}{4}(B^{\mu}B_{\mu}\mp b^2)^2$, here and further, the $\mp$ sign reflects the fact that the $B_{\mu}$ can be both space-like and time-like, while $b^2>0$.
-Further, we shall denote the bumblebee field strength associated to $B_{\mu}$ by $B_{\mu\nu}$, and its explicit form is defined below
+We remark on the presence of the non-minimal coupling between the bumblebee and the Ricci tensor (the second term in the r.h.s. of (\ref{bumblebee})) which will play an important role in the following.
+The potential $V(B^{\mu}B_{\mu}\mp v^2)$ is chosen in such a way that the bumblebee field $B_{\mu}$ acquires the non-zero expectation value (VEV) given by some vector whose presence introduces the privileged direction in the space-time, hence resulting in a spontaneous Lorentz symmetry breaking.
+Explicitly, we use the most natural form for this potential, that is, $V=\frac{\lambda}{4}(B^{\mu}B_{\mu}\mp v^2)^2$, here and further, the $\mp$ sign reflects the fact that the minimum of $B_{\mu}$ can be both {time}-like and {space}-like, while $v^2>0$.
+Further, we shall denote the bumblebee field strength associated with $B_{\mu}$ by $B_{\mu\nu}$, and its explicit form is defined below

 Here, for the sake of the simplicity, we assumed the zero torsion case similarly to the previous papers \cite{ourbumb2019,ourbumb2}, hence, the affine connection is symmetric.
+We note that, despite the kinetic term of the bumblebee field is similar to that one of the electromagnetic field, the bumblebee field itself does not possess the gauge symmetry because of the nontrivial potential.
 The electromagnetic field Lagrangian is assumed to be the usual one

 The equations of motion in our theory, for a generic external fields (their role in our case is played by the electromagnetic field) look like \cite{ourbumb2}:

 where $T_{\mu\nu}=T_{\mu\nu}^{M}+T_{\mu\nu}^{B}$ described the contributions of the matter sources $T_{\mu\nu}^{M}$ (in our case this is just the energy-momentum tensor of the electromagnetic field) and of the bumblebee field, namely